 - Scarring and disfigurement

 If a loved one has died from fatal injuries sustained in a Boston drunk driving accident, eligible surviving family members have the right to seek compensation for damages in a wrongful death lawsuit against the drunk driver who caused the accident or a third party.
-Those who prevail in a wrongful death action can recover some damages above and receive additional compensation for burial costs and funeral expenses.
+Those who prevail in a wrongful death action can recover some damages and receive additional compensation for burial costs and funeral expenses.

 Wrongful death lawsuits also compensate family members for non-economic losses such as loss of companionship or loss of parental support.
 Your Boston drunk driving accident lawyer can answer any questions you have about wrongful death lawsuits and your eligibility for receiving compensation.